algorandfoundation/algokit-utils-ts/docs/code/classes/types_account_manager.AccountManager.md

 • **new AccountManager**(`clientManager`): [`AccountManager`](types_account_manager.AccountManager.md)

-Create a new account creator
+Create a new account manager.

 #### Parameters